 Aetna considers needle acupuncture (manual or electroacupuncture) medically necessary for any of the following indications:

-Chronic low back pain.
-(Maintenance treatment, where the patient’s symptoms are neither regressing or improving, is considered not medically necessary.
-If no clinical benefit is appreciated after 4 weeks, then the treatment plan should be reevaluated.
+Maintenance treatment, where the member's symptoms are neither regressing or improving, is considered not medically necessary.
+If no clinical benefit is appreciated after four weeks of acupuncture, then the treatment plan should be reevaluated.
 Further acupuncture treatment is not considered medically necessary if the member does not demonstrate meaningful improvement in symptoms.

 Aetna considers acupuncture experimental and investigational for all other indications, including but not limited to any of the following conditions, because there is inadequate scientific research assessing the efficacy of acupuncture compared with placebo, sham acupuncture or other modalities of treatment in these conditions:

 Aetna considers acupuncture point injection (also known as acupoint injection therapy, biopuncture) experimental and investigational for the following conditions (not an all-inclusive list) because the effectiveness of this approach has not been established:

 Aetna considers dry needling experimental and investigational because of inadequate evidence of its effectiveness.Background

 Acupuncture as a therapeutic intervention is widely practiced in the United States.
 The general theory of acupuncture is based on the premise that there are patterns of energy flow (Qi) through the body that are essential for health.
 Disruptions of this flow are believed to be responsible for disease.
 Acupuncture may correct imbalances of flow at identifiable points close to the skin.
 Findings from basic research have begun to elucidate the mechanisms of action of acupuncture, including the release of opioids and other peptides in the central nervous system and the periphery and changes in neuroendocrine function.